MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/set-up-microsoft-intune.md

 ## Prerequisites

-Before configuring settings with Intune for Education, consider the following prerequisites:
+Before configuring settings with Intune, consider the following prerequisites:

 - **Intune subscription.** Microsoft Intune is licensed in three ways:
   - As a standalone service